Islandora/islandora_xacml_editor/README.md

 ### Drush

-Apply XACML policy to target object.
+#### Apply XACML policy to target object.
 For example:

+To add policy.xml to object islandora:57:
-Apply policy.xml to \'islandora:57\' and use traversal to target child objects. drush -v --user=1 islandora_xacml_editor_apply_policy --policy=/tmp/policy.xml --pid=islandora:57 --traversal
+`drush -v --user=1 islandora_xacml_editor_apply_policy --policy=/tmp/policy.xml --pid=islandora:57`

-To force all child objects to inherit target object\'s XACML policy configuration.
-For example:
-Enforce policy inheritance to all immediate children of \'islandora:root\' object. drush -v --user=1 islandora_xacml_editor_force_policy_inheritance --pid=islandora:root --shallow_traversal

-The PID of the parent object.
-Must have a \'POLICY\' datastream.

-Optional.
-If the target object is a collection, use shallow traversal to target only the immediate children.
+To apply this policy to islandora:57 and all child objects, add the `--traversal` option.

+#### Force XACML inheritance to child objects

+To apply the XACML policy from islandora:root to its children:
+`drush -v --user=1 islandora_xacml_editor_force_policy_inheritance --pid=islandora:root`

+To apply this policy only to immediate children, use the `--shallow_traversal` option.
 Disabled by default

+The PID of the parent object => MUST HAVE a \'POLICY\' datastream.

 ### Notes